-¶ If it is the custom and blessed bread (Latin: panis benedictus, panis lustrátus, panis lustrális, eulogiae; French: le pain bénit) was not blessed in the Preparatory Rite, the celebrant, having come forth with the sacred ministers after the Liturgy, blesses the bread and gives it to the people as they come forward to venerate the hand cross.
-For the blessing, the subdeacon, holding the sprinkler-aspergillum, and the deacon, holding the tray of previously cut-up bread, stand in front of the priest.
+¶ If it is the custom, the celebrant, having come forth with the sacred ministers after the Liturgy, blesses the antidoron and gives it to the people as they come forward to venerate the precious Cross.
+For the blessing, the subdeacon (holding the aspergillum) and the deacon (holding the tray of previously cutup bread), stand in front of the priest.

-Deacon: Bless, reverend Father (Or, to a prelate: Master).
+Deacon: Father (Master), bless.